 Bessica Medlar was a many-talented woman.
 She received a Doctor of Medicine degree (M.D.) from Tufts University in 1903.
 She was a practicing dentist, a linguist and an artist.
 She had traveled to France to study painting, and while there, had seen Orville Wright demonstrate his Wright Flyer.

 Later, back at home, she and her husband built an airplane based on the Wrights’ design.
-Using lighter weight materials, though, bamboo, silk and piano wire, they assembled components in their home before taking them outside to put together.
+Using lighter-weight materials, though—bamboo, silk and piano wire—they assembled the components in their home before taking them outside to put together.
 The biplane had a length of 28 feet, 6 inches (8.687 meters) and a wingspan of 33 feet (10.058 meters).
 It was powered by an engine built by C.M.
 Crout which produced approximately 30 horsepower.